librenms/librenms/doc/Developing/Support-New-OS.md

         - VA-SPE
 ```

-#### Icon
+#### Icon and Logo

-Put a SVG vector image to **html/images/os/$os.svg**.
-Legacy PNG bitmaps (32x32 px) are also supported.
+Create an SVG image of the icon and logo.
+Legacy PNG bitmaps are also supported but look bad on HiDPI.

-- Square icons are prefered to a name.
 - A vector image should not contain padding.
 - The file should not be larger than 20 Kb.
 Simplify paths to reduce large files.
+- Use plain SVG without gzip compression.

+##### Icon
+- Save the icon SVG to **html/images/os/$os.svg**.
+- Icons should look good when viewed at 32x32 px.
+- Square icons are preferred to full logos with text.
 - Remove small ornaments that are almost not visible when displayed with 32px width (e.g. ® or ™).

+##### Logo
-- Use plain SVG without compression.
+- Save the logo SVG to **html/images/logos/$os.svg**.
+- Logos can be any dimension, but often are wide and contain the company name.
+- If a logo is not present, the icon will be used.

+##### Hints

 Hints for [Inkscape](https://inkscape.org/):